Introduction

 - code comments.

-It should be a consideration in your software management plan, which is a concept discussed in the Module 1a on Software Lifecycle Planning.
-Also, it’s never too late to start documenting an old code project.
+Documentation should also be a consideration in your software management plan, a concept covered in Module 1a on Software Lifecycle Planning.
+And it is never too late to start documenting an older code project.

-Keep in touch with other developers and users of the research code and make a note of their feedback.
-Common questions and problems may indicate that there are issues that must be covered more clearly and in greater depth in the software documentation.
-Incorporate this feedback into your software documentation.
+Keep in touch with other developers and users of the research code, and note their feedback.
+Recurring questions and problems often signal areas that need to be covered more clearly or in greater depth.
+Incorporate this feedback into your documentation as the project evolves.

 Research software papers

-- Reproducibility: Well-documented software is easier for other researchers to understand and use with confidence.
-It enables them to reproduce your results to replicate research findings, enabling others to validate them and building trust in your research outputs.
+- Reproducibility: Well-documented software is easier for other researchers to understand and use with confidence, enabling them to reproduce your results, validate findings, and build trust in your research outputs.

 - Collaboration: Clear instructions enable other researchers to use and collaborate with your software and research projects.

-- Knowledge transfer: Your software package will be easier to maintain in the long term if others are able to learn about it and look after it after the original developers move on.
+- Knowledge transfer: Your software will be easier to maintain in the long term if others can learn about it and take it on after the original developers move on.

 - Sustainability: Readable, documented code is easier to maintain and reuse, extending the useful life of your software.